Getting back into shape after your delivery

 More early exercises

-You can add these when you feel ready, from Day 2.
+You can add these when you feel ready, from Day two.

 Your deep tummy muscles and pelvic floor are also important in protecting your back from injury.